 We will take a closer look at this below.

 As we have shown, almost all of our users will never have to worry about a P.R.O. license but we will look at some examples where you do.

-For the sake of keeping things simple, if you happen to own a TV or Radio network, we will assume that you are already aware of your responsibility with regards to obtaining a P.R.O. license.
+For the sake of keeping things simple, if you happen to own a TV or radio network, we will assume that you are already aware of your responsibility with regard to obtaining a P.R.O. license.

 Here are some more realistic examples of when you need a P.R.O.license as a business owner.